pve-loong64-port/proxmox-backup/docs/system-booting.rst

 * ``proxmox-kernel-6.X.Y-Z-pve-signed`` (Kernel image, signed by Proxmox)

 Only Grub as bootloader is supported out of the box, since there are no other pre-signed bootloader packages available.
-Any new installation of Proxmox Backup will automatically have all of the above packages included.
+Any new installation of Proxmox Backup Server will automatically have all of the above packages included.

 More details about how Secure Boot works, and how to customize the setup, are available in `our wiki <https://pve.proxmox.com/wiki/Secure_Boot_Setup>`_.